Crown Heating, Cooling & Plumbing Blog: Posts Tagged ‘Akron’

 The Newer Materials

 If your home does need repiping, what materials will our plumbers use to make the upgrades?
 Copper is the metal most commonly used today for plumbing.
 It’s lightweight and corrosion-resistant (although not corrosion-proof; some types of corrosion still affect it).
 It’s also difficult for bacteria to grow inside copper pipes because copper creates a biostatic atmosphere.
+It simply isn’t meant to last as long as the rest of the water heater, but failure to replace it can lead to a rusted water heater that needs to be replaced.
+This is one of many situations that require expert plumbers to ensure the system is restored properly and safely.

 Plastic pipes are used extensively in indoor plumbing for both hot and cold water lines.
 The two most commonly used plastic pipes are CPVC (chlorinated polyvinyl chloride) and PEX (cross-linked polyethylene).
 PEX is flexible and can be used in tight positions, while CPVC is highly resistant to temperature changes and safe for drinking water.
 Plumbers will often have different preferences for the type of plastic they use for specific jobs, but you can trust that our plumbers will always see you have the best quality new pipes.